 The FWCP is conserving and enhancing fish and wildlife in watersheds impacted by BC Hydro dams.
-With annual funding from BC Hydro, our Regional Boards approve fish and wildlife projects that align with our Action Plans.
-New 2018 - 2019 projects will be published in March 2018.
+With annual funding from BC Hydro, our independent regional Boards have approved approximately $10 million for 118 fish and wildlife projects in 2018-2019.
+These projects align with our Action Plans.

 Salmon species – including Sockeye, Chum, Chinook, Pink, Coho and Kokanee – will be the focus of several projects approved by our Coastal Region Board.
 Bobcats, turtles, herons, bats, wolverines, amphibians and other species will benefit from the projects.
 Several projects focus on endangered species including Vancouver Island Marmots, Spotted Owls and Whitebark Pine trees.ViewSee 14 Action Plans

 Caribou, Bull Trout, Kokanee, Gerrard Rainbow Trout, Grizzly Bears, wetland species, at-risk reptiles, waterfowl, and other species will benefit from the projects.ViewSee 8 Action Plans